-Now that you understand the actions that users can take at various access levels with different types of user permissions, it’s time to learn how to share access to your GA account.
+Now that you understand the actions that users can take at various access levels with different types of permissions, it’s time to dig further into GA user management and learn how to share access to your account.

 Adding a new user to your Google Analytics account is a straightforward process.